TeamFightingICE/FightingICE/DareFightingICE/AI/README.md

    - RAM: 16 GB
    - GPU: NVIDIA Quadro P1000 4GB VRAM

-### Installation Guide:
+### Installation:
 ---
+1. Download the DareFightingICE-Unity-v0.1-beta.rar
-To install DareFightingICE please download the release from this [link](https://github.com/TeamFightingICE/DareFightingICE-Unity/releases/tag/v0.1-beta) (latest version 0.1-beta).
-After extracting the DareFightingICE-Unity-v0.1-beta.rar file, double click on the DareFightingICE-Unity.exe file to run the game.
+file from this [link](https://github.com/TeamFightingICE/DareFightingICE-Unity/releases/tag/v0.1-beta) (latest version 0.1-beta).
+2. Clone the Python AI samples using the following command: ``` git clone https://github.com/TeamFightingICE/PythonAISamples```.
+3. Extract DareFightingICE-Unity-v0.1-beta.rar and run ```DareFightingICE-Unity.exe``` file.
+4. Once the game screen opens, click "Launch" button.
+5. When the “Launch” screen appears, change "Player 2" to "GRPC" by clicking on it or ```Z``` button.
+6. In the Python AI sample folder, run the following command: ```python Main_SinglePyAI.py --a2 KickAI```.
+7. Click "Play" on the game screen to start the fight.

 ### <b>Prizes: (updated on February 12, 2024) </b>
 This following information is subject to approval!<br>